Yordaniss/documentation/README.md

-# Github translated commits into gh-pages for documentation/changelog 📖

-The project was created to generate translation for commit messages for supporting open source mainteners and repository owners to make it easier write commit messages in other languages.
+# Github translated commits into gh-pages for documentation/changelog The project was created to generate translation for commit messages for supporting open source maintainers and repository owners to make it easier to write commit messages in other languages.

 ### Key Technologies

-- Github Pages
+GitHub Pages
-- Github Action
+GitHub Action
-- MyMemory API (for translation)
+MyMemory API (for translation)
-- Jekyll
+Jekyll

-There are two option for languages (source and target language), other information will be get atomatically from workflow.
+There are two option for languages (source and target language), other information will be got automatically from workflow.
 The .yml file look like:

 ``` yml
 name: Translate commit message